stanford-futuredata/parallel-lb-simulator/README.md

 **Running the simulator**

-There is a shell script in the project which compiles, runs, and displays the results of the simulator.
+You will first need to clone the repo.
+There is a shell script at the root folder of the project which compiles, runs, and displays the results of the simulator.
 This shell script can be run with the following command:
 ```./run_sim.sh NUM_MACHINES NUM_CORES_PER_MACHINE NUM_SHARDS_PER_MACHINE NUM_QUERIES NUM_SHARD_ACCESS_PER_QUERY SECONDS_PER_ACCESS AVG_QUERIES_PER_SECOND USES_UNIFORM_SHARD_DISTRIBUTION```.
 An explanation for each of these parameters can be found below.
 An example run of the simulator would be:
 ```./run_sim.sh 15 3 10 10000 40 1 1 false```.
 This results in a run of the simulator with the following output:
 ```